eastgenomics/STP_Rotation-IGV/README.md

   3. If loading a bam or vcf file, then also paste the associated index file (.bai or vcf.gz.tbi) URL into `Index URL`
   4. Click OK

+Note: URLs for files in DNAnexus will only be valid for 24hours, so if you want to load the same files into IGV at a later date you'll need to create new URLs and load these into IGV.

 At this stage you have loaded data into IGV and should be able to begin exploring the data.
 For this session we will want to load the bam + bai, and the vcf.gz + vcf.gz.tbi before continuing.
 This will allow us to view the sequencing data (from the bam file) and the variant calls (from the vcf file) together.